-The form of infrared heat therapy used in our therapeutic heat wraps is called far infrared, which produces waves of energy in the spectrum of light, however, they are not visible to the eye.
+The form of infrared therapy used in therapeutic heat wraps is called far infrared, which produces waves of energy in the spectrum of light, however, they are not visible to the eye.
 The infrared rays permit heat to deeply penetrate into the body in a process known as thermal conversion.
 While conventional heat wraps and hot packs mainly apply heat to the surface of the skin and underlying fat tissue, the infrared rays penetrate heat deeper into muscles, tendons, ligaments, joints and bones, which optimizes the healing effects of heat.
 As the infrared energy is converted to heat, small vibrations in tissues allows pain relief at the cellular level.

 What Are The Benefits Of Infrared Heat Therapy?

-Most forms of heat therapy necessitate a high temperature in order to penetrate sufficiently.
+Most forms of heat treatments necessitate a high temperature in order to penetrate sufficiently.
 Working with these high temperatures poses a greater risk of burns.
 Products using electric currents to provide heat can generate electromagnetic fields at high levels that may be detrimental to health.
-Microwaveable heat therapy products generally are initially hot and will gradually cool producing an inconsistent level of heat and requiring frequent returns to the microwave oven to re-heat.
+Microwaveable products generally are initially hot and will gradually cool producing an inconsistent level of heat and requiring frequent returns to the microwave oven to re-heat.
 Heating packs using chemically activated oxidized heat can not regulate temperature, may be costly in long term usage and are not very environmentally friendly.

-The infrared heat therapy wraps utilizes technology which is both safe and comfortable, the benefits of deeper penetrating heat for pain relief and rehabilitation with lower temperatures and lower voltages.
-Instead of using a energy source with a high voltage of 100 to 120 Volts, the infrared heat therapy wraps utilize 12 Volts for models that plug in or a rechargeable lithium battery for those who prefer freedom of motion.
+The infrared wraps utilizes technology which is both safe and comfortable, the benefits of deeper penetrating heat for pain relief and rehabilitation with lower temperatures and lower voltages.
+Instead of using a energy source with a high voltage of 100 to 120 Volts, the infrared heat wraps utilize 12 Volts for models that plug in or a rechargeable lithium battery for those who prefer freedom of motion.

 Therefore, better heat penetration with lower temperatures, ability to control the temperature setting with no harmful electromagnetic generated fields are benefits that make infrared heat therapy safer and more effective for chronic aches and pains.
 Infrared heat lamps frequently are used in chiropractic and physical therapy clinics due to their effectiveness as well as their beneficial attributes for wellness.
-Having an effective and affordable method to use this technology in the comfort and convenience of your home or when travelling is very beneficial.
+Having an effective and affordable method to use this technology in the comfort and convenience of your home or when traveling is very beneficial.

 A 2015 study in the journal Evidence-Based Complementary and Alternative Medicine provides some evidence that far infrared therapy can help heal injured nerves and reduce inflammation.